pg_restore ran in an isolated container in

 Signed receipt, transparency log

-Each restore produces a JWS receipt signed by your Ed25519 key, appended to a per-org transparency log.
+Each restore produces a DSSE envelope signed by your Ed25519 key, appended to a per-org transparency log.
 Auditors verify inclusion, consistency, and signature independently, using the open-source

 restorable-verifyCLI. - 05